commscope-ruckus/RUCKUS-RWG/README.md

 # pms_integration
 Integration with the RWG's MICRO FIAS simulator with DPSK mangling.
 You need to initialize the FIAS simulator in RWG.

+The remove configuration folder contains templates to remove each of the config templates above.